 The Council for Exceptional Children (CEC) also mentions 2e students in its position paper on Response to Intervention (RtI).
 Specifically, CEC states that a RtI process shall consider the educational needs of children with gifts and talents and their families, particularly related to the identification of children considered to be twice exceptional because they have gifts and talents as well as a disability.
 These advanced learners shall be provided access to a challenging and accelerated curriculum, while also addressing the unique needs of their disability.

-The Wisconsin RtI Center provides professional development and technical assistance to help schools operationalize implementation of culturally responsive multi-level systems of support (also known as RtI) that supports all students, including those who are twice exceptional.
-DPI encourages individuals to use the Match Supports to Needs Learning Module as one way to support 2e students.
+The Wisconsin Multi-Level Systems of Supports Project provides professional development and technical assistance to help schools operationalize implementation of culturally responsive multi-level systems of support (also known as RtI) that supports all students, including those who are twice exceptional.

 The IDEA does not specifically address 2e students.
 Local education agencies (LEAs) must evaluate all children suspected of having a disability under IDEA, including those with high cognitive skills.
 Students who have high cognition, have disabilities and require special education and related services are protected under the IDEA and its implementing regulations.
 For more language from the United States Department of Education visit the 2013 Letter to Delisle or 2015 memorandum from the Office of Special Education Programs.